 Economic conditions in the PRC are sensitive to macroeconomic conditions.
 As China shifts from high-speed to high-quality growth, China's gross domestic product growth decelerated since 2012.
-According to the National Bureau of Statistics of China, China's gross domestic product growth was at 6.1% in 2019.
-Due to impacts from the COVID-19 pandemic, however, China's gross domestic product declined by 6.8% in the first quarter of 2020.
+According to the National Bureau of Statistics of China, China's gross domestic product growth was at 2.3% in 2020, primarily due to impacts from the COVID-19 pandemic.
 Since demand for our paid and advertising services are sensitive to macro-economic conditions globally and in the PRC, our business prospects may be affected by the macroeconomic environment.
 Any prolonged slowdown or contraction in the global or PRC economy may have a material adverse effect on our business, operating results and financial condition, and continued turbulence in the international markets may materially and adversely affect our ability to access the capital markets to meet liquidity needs.